Posterior Shin Splints

 What are posterior shin splints?

 Posterior shin splints usually involve overload where the tibialis posterior and soleus attach along the inner-back edge of the tibia.
-These tissues help control the foot arch, absorb impact, and manage load through running, brisk walking, and jumping.
+These tissues help control the foot arch, absorb impact, and manage load during running, brisk walking, and jumping.

 This pattern differs from some other lower-leg problems because the pain is often broader and less focal.
 Even so, it is important to compare it with related conditions such as anterior shin splints and tibial stress fracture.